Volunteer at North – Maple Grove Hospital

 Documentation of two MMR immunizations or proof of immunity to measles and rubella, as well as Varicella (chickenpox) immunization or immunity is required of all volunteers.

 All employment is arranged through our Human Resources Department.
-All individuals go through the same process in order to gain employment at Maple Grove Hospital.
+All individuals go through the same process in order to gain employment at North – Maple Grove Hospital.
 Volunteering does not inherently give you an advantage over non-volunteers.

 It is suggested that volunteers in certain departments bring a book to read discreetly during “down times”.
-However, we do not encourage you to bring homework or other work that would bring your attention away from assisting staff or guests.
+However, we do not encourage you to bring homework or other work that would bring your attention away from assisting staff or visitors.

 Some volunteer positions may occasionally involve assisting patients as they discharge.
 However, we do not have a specific volunteer position working within patient discharge at this time.